 Usually, you will get three meals a day in the tea houses.
 Meals are generally Nepalese food and sometimes continental.
 If you agree to eat your meals at the same tea house, you can usually bargain down your rate.

-During tea house trek, you will get plenty of time for yourself.
+During the Nepal tea house trek, you will get plenty of time for yourself.
 You will hike only 4-5 hours each day.
 You will mostly walk through small villages on gravel paths.
 Along the trail, you will witness beautiful landscapes, rivers, snow-capped mountains, Buddhist monasteries, and wild species.

 You will also encounter different ethnic communities on the way.
 You will get a chance to learn the unique culture and festivals of Gurungs, Magars, Tamangs, and Chettris.